s00500/ESPUI/README.md

 Just open the example sketch **prepareFileSystem** and run it on the ESP, (give it up to 30 seconds, you can see the status on the Serial Monitor), The library will create all needed files.
-Congratulations, you are done, from now on you just need to to this again when there is a library update, or when you want to use another chip :-) Now you can upload your normal sketch, when you do not call the `ESPUI.prepareFileSystem()` function the compiler will strip out all the unnecessary strings that are already saved in the chip's filesystem and you have
+Congratulations, you are done, from now on you just need to do this again when there is a library update, or when you want to use another chip :-) Now you can upload your normal sketch, when you do not call the `ESPUI.prepareFileSystem()` function the compiler will strip out all the unnecessary strings that are already saved in the chip's filesystem and you have